ppy/osu-wiki/news/2024/2024-09-30-the-followpoint-d-i-o-the-charismatic-caster.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/3958619">D I O</a></p>

-There are a lot that come to mind, but one that is often overshadowed by its surroundings is [Dohland](https://osu.ppy.sh/users/5220511)'s caster curse on he rack during the 2018 OWC Grand Finals. he rack was holding an FC on NO, Thank You! when [Vaxei](https://osu.ppy.sh/users/4787150) disconnected, and could have potentially carried the USA to a 3v4 victory if not for the caster curse.
-This ended up forcing a bracket reset as the match went to tiebreaker and the UK won tiebreaker.
+There are a lot that come to mind, but one that is often overshadowed by its surroundings is [Dohland](https://osu.ppy.sh/users/5220511)'s caster curse on [he rack](https://osu.ppy.sh/users/2644828) during the 2018 OWC Grand Finals. he rack was holding an FC on [NO, Thank You!](https://osu.ppy.sh/beatmapsets/19532#osu/68624) when [Vaxei](https://osu.ppy.sh/users/4787150) disconnected, and could have potentially carried the USA to a 3v4 victory if not for the caster curse.
+This ended up forcing a bracket reset as the match went to tiebreaker, where the UK won.

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/7YCNtnQNbD4?start=4710" frameborder="0" allowfullscreen></iframe>